-7 Ways to Keep Your Phone Charged During an Outage
+Tips for Charging Your Phone During an Outage

-Charge your phone by plugging it into your laptop’s USB port.
-Although it may take longer to charge and drain your laptop’s battery, your phone should have a higher priority since it can connect to the Internet and make emergency calls.
+Plug your phone into your laptop’s USB port to give it some juice.
+Although it may take longer to charge and it may drain your laptop’s battery, your phone is most likely a higher priority since it can connect to the Internet and make emergency calls.

-During an emergency, SCE dispatches Community Crew Vehicles that provide charging ports where you can charge your mobile devices, grab some snacks and water.
+During an emergency, Southern California Edison dispatches Community Crew Vehicles that provide charging ports, where you can power mobile devices and grab some snacks and water.

 If none of the above options are available, consider conserving your phone’s remaining power.
 Putting your phone on airplane mode, lowering your screen’s brightness and turning off applications that run in the background can help keep your phone going a little longer.